zytyz/Auto-Switch/README.md

    * The laser sensors are connected to an arduino board that is connected to Raspberry Pi via *serial* port.
    * Together with the laser sensors, the arduino board is able to send a message to Raspberry Pi if a person *enters or exits the room*.
 (Details are described below)
 2. **ESP32** and **Servos**
-   * ESP32 board is microcontroll processing unit with integrated Wi-Fi and bluetooth connectivity.
+   * ESP32 board is microcontroller processing unit with integrated Wi-Fi and bluetooth connectivity.
    * The light switches of the room are *externally pressed by a number of servos*.
    * The servos are powered and controlled by ESP32.
    * ESP32 turns on/off the light switches following the commands from *Raspberry Pi via Wi-Fi connections*.